wickathou/diploi.com/src/content/blog/deployment-platforms/deployment-platforms.md

 ---
 title: 'Skip the YAML and Server Configs: 7 Easy Deployment Platforms You Haven’t Tried'
-description: 'DevOps can be painful.
-We know from experience 🤕.
-So we decided to create a list of new deployment platforms (us included) that you should check out!'
+description: 'We created a list of deployment platforms (us included) that you should check out to make your development workflow faster'
 author: 'Javier'
 timestamp: '2025-05-27T07:11:05.573Z'
 devtoUrl: 'https://dev.to/diploi/skip-the-yaml-and-server-configs-7-easy-deployment-platforms-you-havent-tried-50d4'
 draft: false
 ---

+Updated <time datetime="2025-09-20T14:32:00+03:00">September 20, 2025</time>

 ###### DevOps can be painful.
 We know from experience 🤕